dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 These results are in line with more common [intuitive solutions](http://web.physics.ucsb.edu/~lecturedemonstrations/Composer/Pages/64.42.html) of the resistor-cube problem, which typically look for the `5*R/6` equivalent-resistance between nodes zero and one.
 Sympy was kind enough to give us the other six node-voltages for free.
 (They also line up with the intuitive method.)

-In practice, this sort of symbolic analysis is pretty, pretty rare.
+In practice, this sort of symbolic analysis is [pretty, pretty rare](https://www.youtube.com/watch?v=O_05qJTeNNI).
 Both the matrix inversion and symbolic solution prove aways too costly for all but the smallest toy-circuits.
-Instead numeric values are adopted for parameters and component values (and therefore, the matrix elements), and numeric techniques are used to find solutions.
-For example with parameter value of `I*R=1.0V`, we can use numeric solvers such as `numpy.linalg` to solve the same system:
+Instead, numeric values are adopted for parameters and component values (and therefore, the matrix elements), and numeric techniques are used to find solutions.
+For example, with the (sole) parameter value of `I*R=1.0V`, we can use numeric solvers such as `numpy.linalg` to solve the same system:

 ```python
 rhs = np.transpose(np.array([1,0,0,0,0,0,0]))